 Where schematic terms are possible, a small switch on the exercise page chooses letter or English terms — capital letters stand for general terms, lower-case letters and proper names for singular.
 Letters are the easier dress: finish a set in letters, and it will invite you to attempt the same in English.

-You may well begin with the two Study sections, which teach without keeping score.
-The Diagram Workshop lets you mark Venn diagrams freely — shade regions, place ×s — while the program reads back what your marks assert.
+Among the unscored options: The Diagram Workshop lets you mark Venn diagrams freely — shade regions, place ×s — and shows what your marks assert.
 The Square of Opposition sets two terms in the four traditional relations and displays any immediate inference — converse, obverse, contrapositive, contradictory — drawn from whichever corner you choose.

 A general term is a universal: one word standing over a host of individuals.
 Picture it looking down on them — the term above, and beneath it every single thing of which it can be truly said: